 Economic Benefits for Hudson

-Even before the distribution center is operating Hudson and its residents will see impactful economic benefits during a construction period of approximately 12 months.
+But even before the distribution center begins operations, Hudson and its residents will see impactful economic benefits during a 12-month construction period, which is anticipated to generate 833 construction jobs.

-Once operational the Hudson Logistics Center will be the town’s largest employer by nearly three times, creating 2,500 direct and indirect jobs.*
+Once fully operational, the Hudson Logistics Center will be the town’s largest employer by nearly two times, creating 1,400 direct, 420 indirect and 574 induced jobs.

 Direct Jobs are the ones created by the development or construction companies.